_

 - அதிகார ஸங்க்ரஹம்

 The philosophy of “Vishishtaadvaitha” was first taught by Lord Sriman Narayana to Goddess Maha Lakshmi.
 Thereupon, it traversed a descending hierarchy in the form of Sri Senai Nathan, Sri Satakopan (Nammazhwar), Sri Nathamuni, Sri Uyyakkondar, Manakkal Nambi, Sri Alavandhar, Sri Periya Nambi, Sri Ramanuja ...
-Swamy Desika ... till the stage of reaching every single Sri Vaishnavite.
+Swami Desika ... till the stage of reaching every single Sri Vaishnavite.
 Thus, a tradition (Sampradhaya) was set in motion by the Lord Himself - to continue for ever - and He is the Prathama Aacharyan to all of us in the lineage.

-Swamy Desika, in the above pasuram, seeks refuge at the feet of the Lord by taking recourse to the hierarchy in the ascending order and thus establishes the elite lineage.
+Swami Desika, in the above pasuram, seeks refuge at the feet of the Lord by taking recourse to the hierarchy in the ascending order and thus establishes the elite lineage.

 பரித்ராணாய ஸாதூநாம் விநாசாய ச துஷ்க்ருதாம் |